 (2) must be supported by evidence proving, to the satisfaction of the court, the sterling equivalent of the appropriate number of special drawing rights on the date of payment into court.

-The claimant must give notice in writing to every named defendant of –
+10.13 The claimant must give notice in writing to every defendant and interested party whose address the claimant knows, of –

 (1) any payment into court specifying –

 (b) the amount paid in and how it has been calculated;

 (c) the amount and rate of interest included; and